shamilemir/DeiT-osteoarthritis-detection/README.md

 # DeiT-disease-detection
-Low-cost Fine-tuning of Data-efficient Image Transformers on Musculoskeletal Imaging for Disease Detection
+Low-cost Fine-tuning of Data-efficient Image Transformers on X-ray Imaging for Osteoarthritis Detection